Simon4Yan/Learning-via-Translation/README.md

 Ans: Yes, we recommend [Person_reID_baseline_pytorch](https://github.com/layumi/Person_reID_baseline_pytorch).
 Note that bn needed to be fixed (see Q1).

 (We also give a simple code of IDE and IDE+ [here](https://github.com/Simon4Yan/Person_reID_baseline_pytorch), which is modifed from [Person_reID_baseline_pytorch](https://github.com/layumi/Person_reID_baseline_pytorch)).

+Q3: The pytorch vision of "Learning via translation".

+Ans: Yes, we will release the pytorch vision in few weeks (We are busy in doing a project now).